nsw logo NSW Government

 We may carry out an enforceable undertaking (also known as a work health and safety (WHS) undertaking), as an alternative to prosecution through the courts (except for category one offences).

-An enforceable undertaking is a legally binding agreement between us and the person who proposed the undertaking.
+An enforceable undertaking (EU) is a legally binding agreement between us and the person who proposed the undertaking.
 The person is obliged to carry out the specific activities outlined in the undertaking.
 The activities may be substantial.

 • benefits to the workplace